 As in other aspects of York Civic Trust’s work, we offer our contributions on transport and traffic as a critical friend of City of York Council, providing expertise to complement the Council’s own skills.

 Our work on transport is led by Professor Tony May, Emeritus Professor of Transport Engineering at the University of Leeds, who has fifty years’ experience in the development of urban transport policy.
 He in turn draws on the specialist skills of a number of Trust members, whose expertise includes environmental and safety impacts, public transport operation, traffic signal control and transport modelling.
 We also work closely with specialist groups, including York Bus Forum, York Cycling Campaign, York Environment Forum and York Walk Cycle Forum to share skills and avoid duplicating our efforts.

-York Civic Trust is currently running a major City wide transport consultation to find out what residents think are the key issues in York and how to tackle them.
+York Civic Trust has recently run a major City wide transport consultation to find out what residents think are the key issues in York and how to tackle them.

-Partnering with the York Environment Forum and York Bus Forum, The Trust has launched this survey that runs throughout September 2019.
+Partnering with the York Environment Forum and York Bus Forum, The Trust conducted this survey throughout September 2019.

-A Citizens’ Transport Forum, drawn from those who complete the survey, will be established to discuss and review the implications of the responses, and to work with the Council as it develops its Plan.
+A Citizens’ Transport Forum, drawn from those who completed the survey, will shortly be established to discuss and review the implications of the responses, and to work with the Council as it develops its Plan.

-This consultation is funded by York Civic Trust, The National Lottery Community Fund, the Rees Jeffreys Road Fund, York Environment Forum, York Bus Forum and York BID.
+This consultation was funded by York Civic Trust, The National Lottery Community Fund, the Rees Jeffreys Road Fund, York Environment Forum, York Bus Forum and York BID.